Last Updated on November 30, 2020

 Take a look at the gorgeous day and picturesque surroundings:

-It was a great paddling experience, one I would highly recommend if you’re on British Columbia’s Sunshine Coast.
+It was a great experience kayaking the Sechelt Inlet, one I would highly recommend if you’re on British Columbia’s Sunshine Coast.

 Greg was a fabulous guide.
 After the tour he also showed me some of his wife’s art.
 Leanne sure is an incredible artist, featuring visual narratives inspired by BC of wildlife, indigenous cultures and our ecological footprint.
 I encourage you to also check out some of Leanne’s paintings at WestCoastWild.ca.